laravel/docs/broadcasting.md

 <a name="pusher-compatible-laravel-websockets"></a>
 #### Pusher Compatible Laravel Websockets

-The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure PHP, Pusher compatible websocket package for Laravel.
-This package allows you to leverage the full power of Laravel broadcasting without an external websocket provider or Node.
+The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure PHP, Pusher compatible WebSocket package for Laravel.
+This package allows you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
 For more information on installing and using this package, please consult its [official documentation](https://beyondco.de/docs/laravel-websockets).

 <a name="ably"></a>
 ### Ably